fomalhaut17/spring-academy-cashcard/README.md

 ## Work in Progress

-> A space to freely record what is currently being learned and developed.
-When the work is complete and a tag is created, it will be moved to the 'Development History'.
+> A record of what is currently being learned and developed.

 ### (Planned Version: v0.1.0) Completion of Spring Academy Course Content